- Economic analysis of the dual apprenticeship system

 - Incentive systems

-- Habilitation in management "Productivity Effects of Human Resource Measures" at University of Zurich, 2006
+- Habilitation on “Productivity Effects of Human Resource Measures“ at University of Zurich (Switzerland) 2006

-- Teaching assignments at the University of Mannheim, European Business School (ebs) Oestrich-Winkel, University of Zurich, University of St. Gallen, and University of Bergamo
+- Lecturer at University of Mannheim, European Business School (ebs), University of Zurich, University of St. Gallen, University of Basel, and University of Bergamo

-- Member of the International Advisory Board of British Journal of Industrial Relations
+- International Advisory Board of British Journal of Industrial Relations

-- Research Associate at the Centre for European Economic Research (ZEW), Mannheim
+- Research Associate at Leibniz Centre for European Economic Research (ZEW), Mannheim

-- Research Fellow at the Research Centre for Education and Labour Market (ROA), University of Maastricht
+- Research Fellow at Research Centre for Education and Labour Market (ROA), University of Maastricht

 - Jens Mohrenweiser, Gabriele Wydra-Somaggio, Thomas Zwick: Information advantages of training employers despite credible training certificates, Oxford Economic Papers, 72(3), 651-671, 2020.